Elana Meyers Taylor: Personal life

-Elana Meyers Taylor was born in Oceanside, California but grew up in Douglasville, Georgia with her family.
+Meyers Taylor was born in Oceanside, California, and grew up with her family in Douglasville, Georgia.
 Her father was a professional football player.
 After failing to make the US Olympic softball team, she tried bobsledding at her parents' suggestion.

 Meyers Taylor attended The George Washington University on a scholarship for softball.
 The university later presented Taylor with an honorary doctorate in 2018 and the President's Medal in 2022.
 Meyers Taylor was the commencement speaker for the university's Class of 2022.

 Meyers Taylor married coach and fellow Olympic bobsledder Nic Taylor in April 2014.
 She gave birth to her son, Nico, in 2020, at the beginning of the COVID-19 pandemic.
 Nico was born with Down syndrome.
+Her second son, Noah, was born in 2022.
+Both children are deaf due to a mutation unrelated to Down syndrome.

 Meyers Taylor is a Christian.
 She has said, "One of the big reasons I was put in bobsled is to help people not only reach their goals but come to Christ.
 God put me here for a specific reason, and I don't think it's just to win medals.
 At the end of the day, I'm in this sport to glorify God, so if that means I come in last place, or I win the gold medal, that's what I'm going to do."

+Meyers Taylor was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, at their 61st Biennial Boule in Tampa, Florida.